 I can resist everything except temptation

 Perhaps the real power of Gladwell’s The Tipping Point lies in its intuitive appeal; it makes sense of life’s seemingly random coincidences and trends by subtly suggesting the possibility of causation and structure.
-He even references my second favourite Oscar (the Grouch), providing a forensic analysis of the meticulous audience research that informed every episode of Sesame Street (interestingly, there was no “stickiness factor” until the introduction of Big Bird!)
+He even references my second favourite Oscar (the Grouch), providing a forensic analysis of the meticulous audience research that informed every episode of Sesame Street (interestingly, there was no “stickiness factor” until the introduction of Big Bird!).
 The implication is clear: if you can capture preschool kids’ attention for extended periods with something educational, you likely understand a thing or two about influence.

 With the publication this month of a sequel, Revenge of the Tipping Point, there’s no better time to explore this original tinderbox of ideas, crafted in a pre-digital age when an “influencer” could be as subtle and innocent as someone choosing to wear unfashionable shoes.
-As The New York Times notes: “it matched the optimism of the late 1990s; it mapped how to create positive change at a moment of positive potential, with the Cold War over and crime declining.”
+As The New York Times notes:

 As Wilde said, there is only one thing in the world worse than being talked about, and that is not being talked about.
 And it’s easy to see why Gladwell’s reputation propelled him into international fame and why, almost 25 years after its release, we’re still talking about The Tipping Point.